Manifest Modular Invariance in the Near-Critical Ising Model: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Nordita for warm hospitality while this work was being performed.
-I thank Sergej Moroz and Kostya Zarembo for useful comments on the manuscript.
-I also thank Max Downing, Sameer Murthy, and G\'erard Watts for sharing their very nice work \cite{DMW} before publication, and for useful comments on my manuscript.
+I thank Michael Haack, Joseph Maciejko, Sergej Moroz and Kostya Zarembo for useful comments on the manuscript.
+I also thank Max Downing, Sameer Murthy, and G\'erard Watts for sharing their very nice work \cite{Downing:2023uuc} before publication, and for useful comments on my manuscript.
+I also thank the anonymous referees for many useful comments.